asoctl

 -h, --help help for azure-resource

--o, --output string Write ARM resource CRD to a file
+-o, --output string Write ARM resource CRDs to a single file

 Global Flags: